CyberCookie/siegel/client_core/README.md

 import request from 'siegel-services/request'

 request({
+    /*
+        request URL.
+        Can include url params: someurl.com/:param1/:param2
+    */
     url: 'someurl.com',

+    /*
+        request method.
-    method: 'PUT', // GET by default.
-Or POST if you pass body data.
+        GET is by default.
+        If body is using then POST is default
+    */
+    method: 'PUT',

+    /* Request body */
     body: {
         some: 'data'
     },

+    /* URL params that will be included in URL */
+    params: {
+        param1: 'paramValue1',
+        param2: 'paramValue2'
+    },

+    /*
+        Query params.
+        Can also be a string
+    */
     query: {
         param1: 42,
         param2: 'some param'
     },

+    /* Request headers */
     headers: {
         auth: 'token',
         contentType: 'application/json'
     },

+    /* fetch credentials setup */
     credentials: 'same-origin',

+    /*
-    parseMethod: 'json' // method to be executed on response to retrieve actual data.
-By default request service sets this prop regarding to response content type
+        Method to be executed on response to retrieve actual data.
+        By default request service sets this prop regarding to response content type.
+    */
+    parseMethod: 'json'
 })
 ```